quanted/pram_app/docs/qapp.rst

 comparisons between QA/QC input table and verified EPA reports will be executed.
 Any deviations will raise the check of the code and will be documented in writing and reviewed by the ORD Management team and the ORD Quality team.

+Data review, verification, and validation will focus on acceptability of the input data used for calculations and modeling.
+All original and modified data files will be reviewed for input, handling, and calculation errors.
+Any issues identified through this review process will be evaluated and, if necessary, data will be corrected and analysis carried out using corrected data.

+Deviations from the approved QAPP could occur as the project proceeds.
+The need for adjustments may arise based on data validation and quality assurance checks, outcomes of model initialization and calibration steps, scenario development, and so on.
+Deviations will be documented in writing and reviewed by the ORD Management Team and the ORD Quality Team.
+The QAPP will be revised accordingly and recirculated for Quality Assurance review and approval.

 Figure #.
 User input table from the QA/QC page

+To evaluate the correctness of programmed models, a quality control/quality assurance (QA/QC) page is created, which validates models’ inputs and outputs towards given sample calculations.
+The sources of sample calculations come from verified EPA reports.
+Any discrepancies will trigger an in-depth review of the code.
+Intermediate computations will be compared against simple analytical cases in order to localize the source of the error in the code.
+Discrepancies will be addressed through consideration of alternative scenarios and parameter values and adjustments to model structure as indicated by the feedback.

+Input data will be obtained from verified EPA reports, which legitimizes the sources.
+Thus data review, verification, and validation will focus on the consistency of the input data used for calculations and modeling.
+As a result, an input table (Figure below) is present on the QA/QC page, including values used in the computation.
+Numerical comparisons between QA/QC input table and verified EPA reports will be executed.
+Any deviations will raise the check of the code and will be documented in writing and reviewed by the ORD Management team and the ORD Quality team

 Criteria used to test model performance
 -----------------------------------------------------------------------